-In all of the above cases, the franchisee buys units from the franchisor (or another franchisee, with the franchisor's approval) and operates them through their own company, whether directly or through managers.
+In all of the cases above, the franchisee buys units from the franchisor (or another franchisee, with the franchisor's approval) and operates them through their own company, whether directly or through managers.
 They pay a franchise fee up front, and then pay ongoing royalties to the franchisor.

 The next two terms are often confused, used interchangeably, or differ in usage from one franchisor to another.